Possible meteorite shakes Texas neighborhoods

 More likely, dust and sand-sized particles enter Earth from space.
 In fact, it is estimated that more than 100 tons do each day.
 About every 2,000 years a meteor the size of a football field hits Earth, causing significant damage.

-Rocks from space that are smaller than 82 feet will likely burn up in the atmosphere and won't cause damage to Earth.
+Rocks from space smaller than 82 feet will likely burn up in the atmosphere and won't cause damage to Earth.

 for more features.